- A group opportunity. Invite your friends.

 - Email addresses for at least 3 references

 - The range of dates when you will be available and how long you can participate.
-For example, you may say something like "any 20-day period between March and July 2015".
+For example, "any 20-day period between March and July 2023"or "6 weeks from mid-May until late June."

 No additional volunteer opportunities at this time.